isc-projects/kea/doc/sphinx/arm/classify.rst

 reversed precedence order of option data, i.e. an option data item in a subnet takes precedence over one in a shared network, but required class in a subnet is added after one in a shared network.
-The mechanism is related to the only-if-required flag but it is not mandatory that the flag be set to "true".
+The mechanism is related to the ``only-if-required`` flag but it is not mandatory that the flag be set to ``true``.

-In the following example, the class named ``Client_foo`` is defined.
+In the following example, the class named "Client_foo" is defined.
 It is comprised of all clients whose client IDs (option 61) start with the string "foo".
 Members of this class will be given 192.0.2.1 and 192.0.2.2 as their domain name servers.